Explore BHS Student Opportunities

 Applicants must reside within 2 hours of San Diego County geographic borders and be able to provide proof of full-time enrollment in an educational/training program to be eligible for consideration.

-A minimum commitment of 10 months is required by the department, with a prospective 90-day extension available upon completion of a student's program, pending recommendation by assigned Supervisor and funding availability.
+A minimum commitment of 5 months from February through June 2026 is required by the department, with the possibility of extension pending funding availability.

-1. Complete online 'Student Worker-19090504-Undergraduate, Graduate/Tech and High School' application via Government Jobs.
+1. Complete online 'Student Worker-25090512-Undergraduate, Graduate/Tech and High School' application via Government Jobs.
 Students participating in the department's SAL Program are compensated through the County's Student Worker/Internship Program.

 2. E-mail a cover letter (1-page maximum), resume (2-page maximum), and proof of your Student Worker Government Jobs application submission*** to Engage.BHS@sdcounty.ca.gov by the recruitment deadline; either a screenshot image file or Adobe PDF file of your application received e-mail is acceptable.